 As you know from this column, GPS was built by the military for the military - with taxpayer dollars so we got it "at the end of the day."
 The Department of Defense (DoD) is required by law to present a report to Congress every two years on the GPS system.
 The report is intended to detail for the lawmakers what the status is on all the many components of the GPS system.
-The last report was filed with Congress on Halloween Day, 10/31/08.
+The last report was filed with Congress in 2010 so another is due this October.
 All seems well with GPS - save one scenario where it just stops working.